On the success probability of the quantum algorithm for the short DLP: Main result

 \subsection{Notes on our notion of shortness}

 In Sect.~\ref{sect:quantum-algorithm}, we assumed~$d$ to be short in the sense that $r \ge 2^{m+\ell} + (2^\ell - 1) d$ so as to simplify the analysis by not having to account for modular reductions.

-For FF-DH in safe-prime groups with short exponents, the order~$r$ of~$g$ is known, and $d \lll r$, so it is trivial to guarantee that $r \ge 2^{m+\ell} + (2^\ell - 1) d$.
-In Tab.~\ref{tab:bounds-ff-dh} in App.~\ref{app:tables-ff-dh}, we tabulate the bound in Thm.~\ref{thm:main} for common FF-DH parameterizations.
+For FF-DH in safe-prime groups with short exponents, the order~$r$ of~$g$ is known, and $d \lll r$, so it trivially holds that $r \ge 2^{m+\ell} + (2^\ell - 1) d$.
+In Tab.~\ref{tab:bounds-ff-dh} in App.~\ref{app:tables-ff-dh}, we tabulate the bounds in Thms.~\ref{thm:main}--\ref{thm:main-dlp} for common FF-DH parameterizations.